 Install Apps without Play Store in Android 8.0 Oreo and 9.0 Pie

 As of Android 8.0, the method to install apps from unknown sources changed.
 Instead of the previous method where you gave permission to download APKs through any existing app on your phone, this version forced you to give permission to specific apps that are allowed to install APKs from unknown sources.

 To set these permissions, go to “Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps.”

 Here, select the app (usually your Internet browser) that you want to grant permission to install from unknown sources.
 Then once you’ve tapped it, tap “Allow from this source” to enable unknown sources for that specific app.

 Install Apps without Play Store in Android 7.0 Nougat and Older

-App packages for Android are packaged in APK files, which can also be downloaded from outside the Play Store (such as through your web browser).
+App packages for Android are packaged in APK files which can also be downloaded from outside the Play Store (such as through your web browser).
 Before attempting to install APK files, however, you must first allow your phone to install from “Unknown Sources” (i.e. non-Play Store apps).

-To do this, navigate to “Settings -> Security” and check the box marked “Unknown Sources,” then tap “OK’ and “Trust.”
+To do this, navigate to “Settings -> Security,” and check the box marked “Unknown Sources,” then tap “OK’ and “Trust.”

-You can download APKs directly through the web browser on your phone, at which point you’ll receive a message saying “This type of file can harm your computer.”
+You can download APKs directly through the web browser on your phone, at which point you’ll receive a message stating, “This type of file can harm your computer.”
 Don’t worry, if you’re getting your file from APKMirror or another site you trust, then your phone’s perfectly safe.